Cookies on Fareham Borough Council's website

 The Hook Lake Coastal Management Study will look to maximise the potential benefits for both local people and wildlife to ensure that Hook Lake remains a special place.
 The study will explore the potential for creating new habitats, look at wider recreation opportunities and develop preliminary designs for a scheme.

-To stay up to date on the project, please visit the project webpages External Hyperlink, where you can also sign up to receive updates to your inbox via the new 'Fareham Coastal Projects e-Newsletter'.
+To stay up to date on the project, please visit the project webpages External Hyperlink (opens in new window), where you can also sign up to receive updates to your inbox via the new 'Fareham Coastal Projects e-Newsletter'.

 Beach management